Crime Syndicate of America: Founding members

 The counterpart of the Flash.
-Pre-Crisis, the criminal Earth-Three Quick was the counterpart of the Barry Allen Flash, though he was not as fast as Allen.
-He wore an enhancement helmet that augmented his above-human speed, but could not break the lightspeed or dimensional barriers on his own, even with the helmet's augmentation.
-His specific birth name was never revealed in-panel.
-Each Post-Crisis version fo Quick maintains his superpowers with the use of "Speed Juice", a powerful stimulant which was made from the blood of his murdered predecessor.
-The Post-Crisis Quick's predecessor was later resurrected, and was revealed to be the antimatter counterpart to the Golden Age Johnny Quick.
+Pre-Crisis, Quick was the counterpart of the Barry Allen Flash, though he was not as fast as Allen.
+He wore an enhancement helmet that augmented his speed, but could not break the lightspeed or dimensional barriers on his own, even with the helmet's augmentation.
+Quick's name was never revealed in-panel.
+Each post-Crisis version of Quick derives his powers from Speed Juice, a stimulant made from the blood of his murdered predecessor.
+The post-Crisis Quick's predecessor was later resurrected, and was revealed to be the antimatter counterpart of Johnny Quick.